 Best selection of books on the Northwest.

 Seattle's Best Dive Bars: Drinking & Diving in the Emerald City by Mike Seely.
-Opinionated reviews of one hundred of the grittiest and grungiest drinking establishments in the Emerald City.
-If you want to avoid the tourist traps listed in those "other" bar guides and find out where the anti-globalization, anti-Starbucks, anti-Microsoft crowd goes to get wasted, then Seattle's Best Dive Bars is your guide to the delightfully filthy underside of Seattle bar life.
+Read reviews of some of the grittiest, grungiest drinking establishments in the Emerald City.
+Avoid the tourist traps listed in those "other" bar guides and find out where the anti-globalization, anti-Starbucks, anti-Microsoft crowd goes to get wasted.
 Order now...